Your running technique won’t only make a difference to whether you win or lose the race

-It is important to realise that there is no one size fits all, and any chances in the running technique should be subtle.
-The physiotherapist can use certain ‘gait cues’ as a tool to achieve subtle changes in your running technique.
+It is important to realise that there is no one size fits all, and any changes in the running technique are likely to be subtle.
+We can show you this on the video footage and our Physiotherapists can suggest ‘gait cues’ as a tool to achieve subtle changes in your running technique.

-Typically, the link between comfort and efficiency applies, in other words if a change feels comfortable, it is likely to improve running efficiency.
-At the other hand if something feels uncomfortable, it is likely to be increasing you metabolic running rate (the amount of energy you burn to run).
+Typically, the link between comfort and efficiency applies – in other words if a change feels comfortable, it is likely to improve running efficiency.

 - improve running tolerance;